 Respectful Indigenous Relations is practiced across the company, as we all benefit from strong and engaged communities across our province.
 We respect Indigenous ways of life through delivering sustainable and balanced outcomes with our projects and operations.
 Community support for our projects is essential to our business.

-AltaLink's service area includes 18 First Nations Reserves and two Métis Settlements.
-We consult with indigenous communities on new transmission projects and on the maintenance of our existing facilities.
+AltaLink's service area includes 19 First Nations, two Métis Settlements, and four Regions of the Métis Nation of Alberta.
+We consult with Indigenous communities on new transmission projects and on the maintenance of our existing facilities.

 OPPORTUNITIES FOR INDIGENOUS COMMUNITIES

 AltaLink's extensive service area includes many Indigenous communities, municipalities and valued stakeholders and we look for broad-reaching initiatives to invest in the communities where we live and operate.

 Here are AltaLink's current Indigenous community investments:

 - Indigenous Student Awards - Click here to learn more

 - Truth and Reconciliation Commission of Canada sponsorship - Click here to learn more

 - Alberta Indigenous Games - AltaLink sponsored the 2015 and 2017 games which support Indigenous youth from across the province to focus on wellness, teamwork and increased cultural development opportunities within Indigenous communities